 Email: beth [at] cyclotronroad [dot] org

-Melanie has been providing operational support to scientific programs at Berkeley Lab for over 10 years.
+Operations lead Melanie Miller has been providing operational support to scientific programs at Berkeley Lab for more than 10 years.
 She manages and organizes a diverse array of business services including event coordination, travel, procurement and HR.
 Before joining Cyclotron Road, she was part of the Materials Sciences Division operations team and worked with the Helios SERC and JCAP programs.
 Melanie has also supported an undergraduate lab internship program, directed youth art and recreation programs, and worked as a special education teacher.
 She holds a B.A. in psychology from the University of California, Santa Cruz.

 Email: msmiller2 [at] lbl [dot] gov

-Brenna is committed to directing and increasing the efficiency of program operations.
+Brenna Teigler is committed to directing and increasing the efficiency of our program operations.
 Prior to Cyclotron Road, she was an American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow in the Office of Energy Efficiency and Renewable Energy at the U.S. Department of Energy (DOE).
 During her two-year fellowship, she was a project manager for the Clean Energy Manufacturing Initiative and Technology-to-Market Program where she spearheaded an effort called Build4Scale to develop manufacturing training for hardware innovators.
-Brenna has a PhD in Biophysics from Harvard and a BS in Physics from Rutgers, the State University of New Jersey.
+Teigler has a PhD in biophysics from Harvard and a BS in physics from Rutgers, the State University of New Jersey.

 Email: brenna [at] cyclotronroad [dot] org

-Prior to joining Cyclotron Road, Nikhil spent 3 years with Siemens TTB (now next47), a corporate venturing organization, where he worked on strategic engagements with startups touching energy and industry verticals.
-Nikhil holds a B.S. in environmental science from the College of Natural Resources (CNR) at U.C.
+Nikhil Gargeya works to expand Cyclotron Road’s broad network and foster symbiotic connections between fellows and industry partners that are seeking hard-technology innovations.
+Prior to joining Cyclotron Road, Gargeya spent 3 years with Siemens TTB (now next47), a corporate venturing organization, where he worked on strategic engagements with startups touching energy and industry verticals.
+Gargeya holds a B.S. in environmental science from the College of Natural Resources (CNR) at U.C.
 Berkeley.
 He stays involved in local efforts through work with solar non-profit GRID Alternatives, the local Young Professionals in Energy (YPE) chapter, and the CNR alumni board.

-Jeanne has over eighteen years’ experience working in the nonprofit and public sector.
-Prior to joining Cyclotron Road, she was the Program Officer for the Leo M. Shortino Family Foundation, Director of Grants Administration at Cal State East Bay (CSUEB), and served as director, associate director, and program officer of the Office of Research and Sponsored Programs at the San Jose State University Research Foundation (SJSURF).
-Jeanne earned a Bachelor of Arts degree in Environmental Studies from San Jose State University and a two-year Professional Development Certificate in Professional and Technical Communication.
+Jeanne Dittman provides business operations for Activation Energy, the independent nonprofit that manages Cyclotron Road in partnership with Berkeley Lab.
+She has more than eighteen years’ experience working in the nonprofit and public sector.
+Prior to joining Cyclotron Road, Dittman was the program officer for the Leo M. Shortino Family Foundation, director of Grants Administration at Cal State East Bay (CSUEB), and served as director, associate director, and program officer of the Office of Research and Sponsored Programs at the San Jose State University Research Foundation (SJSURF).
+Dittman earned a Bachelor of Arts degree in Environmental Studies from San Jose State University and a two-year Professional Development Certificate in Professional and Technical Communication.

 Email: jeanne [at] cyclotronroad [dot] org